Risper8/PYTHON-HACK1/README.md

 ![Election Game Illustration](https://github.com/Risper8/PYTHON-HACKATHON/blob/main/election.png)

-*Guessing Game*: Description:The Number Guessing Game is a Python program where players attempt to guess a secret magic number chosen by the computer.
+*Guessing Game*: Description: The Number Guessing Game is a Python program where players attempt to guess a secret magic number chosen by the computer.

 Players have multiple attempts to guess the number correctly, and the computer provides feedback after each guess.